Loading...

 Listen to your body.
 Do you feel better or worse after your daily workout?
 If exercise is leaving you wiped out instead of rejuvenated, start engaging in exercise that actively supports your stress response.
 Yoga is one of the most effective tools at our disposal because it’s a gentle, relaxing practice that helps to re-regulate out of control stress hormones — plus, it’s a good workout!
 Studies support yoga’s effectiveness for weight loss, so why not give it a try?

-It’s taken two years for your stress weight to appear, so give yourself time to help your body release it.
+Your stress weight may have been around for a few years now, so give yourself time to help your body release it.
 Forget about crash dieting and quick weight loss.
 Unrealistic goals just put your body under more stress — and they rarely lead to lasting results.

 You may be happily surprised by how quickly those stubborn pounds fall away when you simply start supporting your body’s natural balance.